7 Beams

 Click to expand

 Shear and moment diagrams allow us to calculate and visualize the internal forces of beams.
-These internal forces are used to calculate stresses and deformations (upcoming chapters).
+These internal forces are used to calculate stresses and deformations (covered in upcoming chapters).
 The general procedure for building the shear and moment diagrams is as follows:

 - Sketch the beam, replacing support conditions with equivalent force(s).